PubInv/PubInv/ideas/Project #67: Polytext.md

 this work can be done as nearly pure algorithmic programs that operate at the command line.
 Integration with a browser, which would be extremely powerful, could be done later.

+# Poetry is Easier than Programming

+Programs are generally more interesting when they are being written than after.
+Poetry, however, is generally analyzed after it is published and thus reified in an immutable form.
+Therefore by working with Poetry before moving on to Programs, we can temporarily ignore the problem of the mutability of the parent text.
+In particular, prosody is the study of rhythm and meter in poetry.
+Significant scholar work has gone into the theory and practice of this, and yet there does not appear to be a good standard for beautifully recording and rendering scansion.
+That would be a perfect first case for this.

 # Distinct Parts of the Project

 1. Pattern-matching anchors that operate within lines